Coach's box

 The coach's box (or coaches' box for multiple coaches) is a term used in numerous sports.
+In basketball, it is a line that represents how far a coach may come towards centercourt and away from the sideline.
+In baseball, it is the space where the first-base coach and third-base coach stands.
+In soccer, the coach's box is simply a term for the typical area that the coach or manager is standing.

 Baseball

 In baseball, it is the space where the first-base coach and third-base coach stands.
 It is also common practice for a coach who has a play at his base to leave the coach's box to signal the player to slide, advance or return to a base.
 In Major League Baseball (MLB), this may be allowed by the umpire if the coach does not interfere with the play in any manner.

 Although called "boxes," the coaching area actually consists of three line segments meeting at right angles.
 Per MLB rules, the longest side, parallel to the foul line, must be 20 feet long and the shorter sides, perpendicular to the foul line, can range from 1 to 10 feet long.
 The boxes are located 15 feet from the respective foul lines.
 The end furthest from the home plate must be 90 feet from home plate, the same distance as first and third base.